d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 Among popular data analytic tools in Python, the `pandas` package is commonly used.
 Like many other extension packages in the vast ecosystem of Python, `pandas` can work together with `ndarray`.
-Before wrapping up this introductory section, we will briefly walk through steps for preprocessing raw data with `pandas` and converting them into the `ndarray` format.
+So, before wrapping up this introductory section, we will briefly walk through steps for preprocessing raw data with `pandas` and converting them into the `ndarray` format.
+We will cover more data preprocessing techniques in later chapters.

 ### Loading Data